President Biden expected to visit Maine on Friday

-MAINE, Maine — President Joe Biden will be in Maine on Friday, though details about the visit are very limited as of Saturday night.
+MAINE, Maine — President Joe Biden is slated to appear in Maine on Friday, though details about the visit were very limited as of Saturday night.

-According to the White House Press Office, Biden will be in the state next week but it did not specify where he will be and why.
+According to the White House Press Office, Biden will be in the state next week, but it did not specify where he would be visiting or for what reason.

 First Lady Jill Biden was in Maine in April, visiting Southern Maine Community College.
 She also made multiple stops in the state ahead of the 2020 election, campaigning for the President in Bangor, Orono, and Blue Hill.

-The White House said the President will head to Delaware after his trip to Maine Friday.
+The White House said the president will head to Delaware after his trip to Maine on Friday.